-Oscar James Dunn became one of the first black men to serve in an executive political position in the United States when he was elected lieutenant governor of Louisiana in 1868.
+Oscar James Dunn became one of the first Black men to serve in an executive political position in the United States when he was elected lieutenant governor of Louisiana in 1868.

-Oscar James Dunn became one of the first black men to serve in an executive political position in the United States when he was elected lieutenant governor of Louisiana in 1868.
+Oscar James Dunn became one of the first Black men to serve in an executive political position in the United States when he was elected lieutenant governor of Louisiana in 1868.
 It was at this time—a short period during Reconstruction—that many African Americans ascended to power in the state’s highest offices.
 In an era when Dunn’s race alone would have drawn derision, even his political opponents reported that he was incorruptible and a man of integrity.
 No political scandals were ever brought against him, which was rare for a politician in the chaotic post-Civil War environment of the defeated Confederacy.
-His early death at age 45 perhaps prevented him from being a United States senator or potential vice-presidential candidate.
+His early death at age forty-nine perhaps prevented him from being a United States senator or potential vice-presidential candidate.

-Dunn was born in 1826; his father, James, had been emancipated in 1819 by James H. Caldwell, founder of the St. Charles Theatre and the New Orleans Gas Light Company.
+Dunn was born in 1826; his stepfather, James, had been emancipated in 1819 by James H. Caldwell, founder of the St. Charles Theatre and the New Orleans Gas Light Company.
 James subsequently purchased the freedom of his wife, Maria, and their two children, Oscar and Jane, in 1832.
 James was a carpenter and Maria operated a boarding house for actors in New Orleans.
 Oscar apprenticed as a plasterer.
-He also became a respected violinist and taught private lessons.
+He also became a respected guitarist and taught private lessons.

 After Congress approved Louisiana’s new constitution, elections to state offices were conducted.
-In 1868, Dunn would become the candidate for lieutenant governor when the wealthy and highly educated octoroon Francis E. Dumas—the highest-ranking non-white officer in the Union Army and a former slave-owning proprietor of a sugar plantation—refused the nomination.
+In 1868, Dunn would become the candidate for lieutenant governor when the wealthy, multi-racial, and highly educated Francis E. Dumas—the highest-ranking non-white officer in the Union Army and a former slave-owning proprietor of a sugar plantation—refused the nomination.
 Dunn was drafted and ran on a ticket with gubernatorial candidate Henry C. Warmoth, a carpetbagger from Illinois whom Dunn had befriended.
-Warmoth and Dunn won the election based on the newly enfranchised black voting bloc and the exclusion of former Confederates from the polls.
-As the new state legislature took its oath on June 30, Dunn led a movement to require an additional oath for new legislators.
+Warmoth and Dunn won the election based on the newly enfranchised Black voting bloc and the exclusion of former Confederates from the polls.
+As the new state legislature took its oath on June 29, Dunn led a movement to require an additional oath for new legislators.
 He wanted state senators to take a stringent “test oath” to declare that they had not fought against the US or had aided those who did, and an African American colleague in the House requested the same oath of its members.
 To avoid a confrontation, a letter from President Ulysses S. Grant resolved the matter by requiring only the oath in the Louisiana Constitution be used in the swearing in of the legislature.
 Dunn not only discharged his duties as lieutenant governor but also was president of the Metropolitan Police, an integrated militia that protected the Radical Republican administration under Gov. William Pitt Kellogg.
 Dunn was also a member of the Printing Committee and president of the Board for the Distribution of Pensions to Veterans.

 Shortly after the election, Dunn realized that Warmoth was not the friend of freedmen and Louisiana that he had thought.
 Warmoth’s personal ambitions created divisions within the Republican Party.
 When he was unable to discharge his duties, Dunn stepped in and performed so well that even his bitter opponents in the Democratic press complimented his skills.
 The acrimonious factional strife between the governor and the lieutenant governor widened when Warmoth was unable to control the Executive Committee and its leadership fell to Dunn.
 When Dunn captured the Republican State Convention’s chairmanship, some historians claim that he was on track to become governor of Louisiana in the 1872 election.
 From that post, many believe he would have been elected to the US Senate and then eventually would have become a potential choice for vice president.